sanchay/RestaurantsSampleApp/README.md

-# RestaurantsSampleApp - Restaurant Viewer using Yelp API
+# RestaurantsApp - Restaurant Viewer using Yelp API
 This app consumes APIs provided by Yelp and displays restaurant information.

 ## Target Devices